ScottLogic/blog/_posts/2024-07-02-investigating-code-quality-from-pr-data.md

 ### Enter LLMs

-LLMs (Large Language Models), are noted for their ability to be able to interpret and generate human language, which also extends to code.
-Although LLMs can write code, there are some common issues, or pain points, that are characteristic of AI-generated code, which may be picked up in PR review comments.
+LLMs (Large Language Models), are noted for their ability to be able to interpret and generate human language, and this also extends to code.
+Although LLMs can write code, there are some common pain points that are characteristic of AI-generated code and may impact code quality.
 Things like not adhering to project conventions or not using functions that exist in other parts of the code base, are often clues that code may have been AI-generated.

-Therefore, what's written in comments is also a valuable source of information.
+These issues are likely to be noticed by reviewers.
+Therefore, what's written in comments is a valuable source of information.
 For example, what do reviewers frequently suggest needs to be changed?
 Is a developer frustrated to make this suggestion (perhaps they've made the same suggestion several times already)?
 Are developers generally polite to their colleagues, but harsher on code that they suspect is AI-generated?
 We can pass review comments, or even pieces of code, to an LLM and use them to start to answer these questions.

 ### Pulling this together into a tool